 Ben Wildavsky serves as Senior Vice President, National Engagement for Strada Education Network.
-Wildavsky, who brings to the role three decades of experience as an award-winning writer and respected researcher, oversees the social impact organization’s thought partnership to help individuals build more purposeful paths from education to employment.
+Wildavsky, who brings to the role three decades of experience as an award-winning writer and respected researcher, oversees the social impact organization’s thought leadership to help individuals build more purposeful paths from education to employment.
 He also hosts Strada’s podcast Lessons Earned.

 Wildavsky previously served as senior fellow and executive director of The College Board Policy Center, where he helped lead the organization’s work to convene top experts in postsecondary education, create high-impact publications, and expand opportunity for today’s students.
 He began his career as a journalist at publications including the San Francisco Chronicle, National Journal, and U.S. News & World Report, where he was national education correspondent and later education editor.